dustinlyons/nixos-config/README.md

 > Backup and move the files out of the way and/or edit your Nix configuration before continuing.

 > [!WARNING]
-> You may encounter `error: Build user group has mismatching GID, aborting activation` if you have already upgraded to Sequoia but haven't had [prepared Nix](https://determinate.systems/posts/nix-support-for-macos-sequoia/) before that.
+> You may encounter `error: Build user group has mismatching GID, aborting activation` if you have already upgraded to Sequoia but had not [prepared Nix](https://determinate.systems/posts/nix-support-for-macos-sequoia/) before that.
 > The error will list the files like this:
 >
 > ```